SumiSastri/dev-blogs/docs/local-environment-setup/part2-the-terminal.md

 - `ls` - list files
 - `ls - a` list all including hidden files
 - `ls - l` list long version
-- `ls - la` list all including hidden files in long version
+- `ls - la` or `ls -lah` list all including hidden files in long version
 - `ls - s` list and sort
 - `ls -lt` list long and sort by modification time - newest first
+- `ls | less` - list a shorter version (uses the pipe symbol)
+- `ls a*` - files starting with a (uses the wild card asterisk to search)
-- `ls *a` - files starting with a
+- `ls *a` - files ending with a (uses the wild card asterisk to search)
-- `ls *a*` - files with a anywhere
+- `ls *amperstand*` - files with amperstand anywhere in the files (see grep as well)
 - `pwd` - path to home directory - prints all in file path
 - `echo $PATH` - prints current path.
 Your default path should be export PATH=/usr/bin:/usr/sbin:/bin:/sbin

 _Create_

-- `mkdir [directory name]` make a directory
+- `mkdir <directory name>` make a directory
-- `touch [filename]` make a new file in the directory if you have spaces between file names you will have as many files as there are spaces eg: `touch this is my file` - will create this/is/my/file as separate files.
+- `touch <filename>` make a new file in the directory if you have spaces between file names you will have as many files as there are spaces eg: `touch this is my file` - will create this/is/my/file as separate files.
 - `cat this \ is \ my \file` concatinates files into one file - you will get a file with <thisismyfile> as the file name
 - `echo ` prints to console
 - `nano create_report`